-LOWELL, Mass. — The University of Massachusetts Lowell was put on high alert on Wednesday afternoon following the issuance of a campus-wide shelter-in-place order.
-This precautionary measure was taken in response to a report of a person suspected of carrying a firearm on campus grounds.
+LOWELL, Mass. — The shelter-in-place order at the University of Massachusetts Lowell was lifted Wednesday evening after the campus was put on high alert in the afternoon following reports of a person suspected of carrying a firearm on campus grounds.

 Related Article: Surge in Swatting Incidents: U.S. Colleges Continue to Be Targeted by False Active Shooter Reports

-Law enforcement officials are actively searching for the suspect described as an Asian male, approximately 5 feet 5 inches tall, wearing a gray or white sweatshirt and black shorts, reports WMUR.
+Law enforcement officials continue to search for the suspect described as an Asian male, approximately 5 feet 5 inches tall, wearing a gray or white sweatshirt and black shorts, reports WMUR.
 The individual was reportedly seen carrying a long weapon in the vicinity of Riverview Suites, a dormitory located on Middlesex Street.

 UMass Lowell Campus on Edge as Police Investigate

-Despite the alarming nature of the situation, there have been no reports of shots being fired.
+Despite the alarming nature of the situation, no shots were fired.
 However, Massachusetts State Police are aware of a circulating video purportedly showing an armed individual walking near the dormitories, reports WCVB.
-This video has added to the urgency of the ongoing investigation.
+The video of the suspect was taken by a student and has been confirmed to be authentic.

 Related Article: 1 Killed, 1 Injured in University of New Mexico Dorm Shooting